-Note: If you are running Windows XP with Service Pack 2, Internet Explorer 7 cannot connect remotely to the Dominion KX II using AES-128 encryption.
+Note: If you are running Windows XP® operating system with Service Pack 2, Internet Explorer 7 cannot connect remotely to the Dominion KX II using AES-128 encryption.

 - 2. Apply Encryption Mode to KVM and Virtual Media.
 When selected, this option applies the selected encryption mode to both KVM and virtual media.
-After authentication, KVM and virtual media data is also transferred with 128-bit encryption. - 3.
+After authentication, KVM and virtual media data is also transferred with 128-bit encryption. - For government and other high security environments, enable FIPS 140-2 Mode by selecting the Enable FIPS 140-2 checkbox.
+See Enabling FIPS 140-2 (on page 191) for information on enabling FIPS 140-2. - 4.
 PC Share Mode.
 Determines global concurrent remote KVM access, enabling up to eight remote users to simultaneously log into one Dominion KX II and concurrently view and control the same target server through the device.
-Click the drop-down list to select one of the following options:

-- Private No PC share.
+Click the drop-down list to select one of the following options: - Private No PC share.
 This is the default mode.
 Each target server can be accessed exclusively by only one user at a time. - PC-Share KVM target servers can be accessed by up to eight users (administrator or non-administrator) at one time.
-Each remote user has equal keyboard and mouse control, however, note that uneven control will occur if one user does not stop typing or moving the mouse. - 4.
-If needed, select VM Share Mode.
+Each remote user has equal keyboard and mouse control, however, note that uneven control will occur if one user does not stop typing or moving the mouse. - If needed, select VM Share Mode.
 This option is enabled only when PC-Share mode is enabled.
 When selected, this option permits the sharing of virtual media among multiple users, that is, several users can access the same virtual media session.
-The default is disabled. - 5.
+The default is disabled. - 6.
 If needed, select the Disable Local Port Output checkbox.
 If this option is selected, there is no video output on the local port.
 This setting applies only to the KX2 832 and KX2 864.
-If you are using smart card readers, the local port must be disabled. - 6.
+If you are using smart card readers, the local port must be disabled. - 7.
 If needed, select Local Device Reset Mode.
 This option specifies which actions are taken when the hardware Reset button (at the back of the device) is depressed.
-For more information, see Resetting the Dominion KX II Using the Reset Button (on page 235).
+For more information, see Resetting the Dominion KX II Using the Reset Button.
 Choose one of the following options: